feathersjs-ecosystem/feathers-vuex/docs/common-patterns.md

 ## Full nuxt example

-In this example we will create a nuxt configuration with all the features discribed in the [Nuxt Section](./nuxt.md).
+In this example we will create a nuxt configuration with all the features described in the [Nuxt Section](./nuxt.md).

 Our application is hosted in 2 different endpoints, one for the feathers api and another with our nuxt SSR, and we will also implement a permission system that will prevent users without an `admin` permission to get into some pages.
 For that you will need to [customize your payload](https://docs.feathersjs.com/cookbook/authentication/stateless.html#customizing-the-payload) in your feathers api.